FRRouting/frr/doc/developer/lists.rst

    ``const`` pointers to list heads and/or items are interpreted to mean that both the container itself as well as the data items are read-only.

-Why is there no "is this item on a/the list" test?
-   It's slow for several of the data structures, and the work of adding it just hasn't been done.
-It can certainly be added if it's needed.

 Why is it ``PREDECL`` + ``DECLARE`` instead of ``DECLARE`` + ``DEFINE``?
    The rule is that a ``DEFINE`` must be in a ``.c`` file, and linked exactly once because it defines some kind of global symbol.
 This is not the case